David-Antunes/CSD-Project/README.md

 user1>
 ```

-cu — registers the current logged in user in the system
+cu — registers the current logged in internalUser in the system

 ca — creates a new account on user1

-chu — changes to a new user
+chu — changes to a new internalUser

 st — sends a transaction from the accountId to another accountId registered in the system with the given value